-Betty and Norman Levan Hall, which will be completed this August 2010, is slated to receive a LEED (Leadership in Energy and Environmental Design) Gold rating.
-Housing Graduate Institute offices and common room, as well as seminar rooms, faculty offices, reception areas and an art gallery, the 10,000 square foot building boasts a 6.56 kW photovoltaic array, non-CFC heating and ventilation units, a 6,000 gallon underground cistern for water catchment and irrigation of the surrounding landscape.
+Betty and Norman Levan Hall, which was completed in August 2010, is slated to receive a LEED (Leadership in Energy and Environmental Design) Gold rating.
+Housing Graduate Institute offices and common room, as well as seminar rooms, faculty offices, reception areas and an art gallery, the 10,000 square foot building boasts a 6.56 kW photovoltaic array, non-CFC heating and ventilation units, two underground cisterns with a 16,000 gallon capacity for water catchment and irrigation of the surrounding landscape.
 Additionally, more than 50% of the wood-based materials and products used in constructing Levan Hall are certified in accordance with the Forest Stewardship Council’s (FSC) Principles and Criteria.
 Deliberate selection of indoor water fixtures and steps taken to reduce Levan Hall’s carbon footprint forecast annual indoor water savings of 48.1% and at least 28% less energy use than its baseline building performance rating.

 Santa Fe Students for a Sustainable Future (S³F) took on the major task of implementing composting in the Dining Hall.
 Composting information was presented by S³F members at every meal in the Dining Hall for a week to educate and excite the College community.
 The success of the school-year composting has been growing.
 The compost now feeds a nicely-sized community garden that is already producing vegetables.
 The composting project also re-ignited interest in the College’s defunct greenhouse which is now in the process of being re-constructed – many thanks to the Senior Class of 2010 for this departing gift and their hard work.

 The active Santa Fe Students for a Sustainable Future also began a campaign to have an energy audit performed on some campus buildings to see where the College loses energy.
 Efforts towards this goal will continue when students return in August.